FluxConnect

 Data isolation Built-in tenant separation Must be architected

-Pricing €1/supplier/month + volume Capacity Units (CU) - complex
+Pricing Volume-based from €500/month Custom pricing Capacity Units (CU) - complex

-Maintenance Fully managed SaaS Ongoing engineering required
+Maintenance Fully managed SaaS Managed, in your tenant Ongoing engineering required

 Why choose FluxConnect